openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 #### Ember EZSP NCP Coordinator

 The Ember EZSP NCP (Network Co-Processor) supports the Silabs EM358 or MightyGecko dongles with the standard NCP firmware.
 The thing type is ```coordinator_ember```.

+Note that there are generally two versions of the Ember NCP firmware in use.
+One operates at a baud rate of 115200 with RTS/CTS flow control (i.e. hardware flow control), the other operates at a baud rate of 57600, and XON/XOFF flow control (i.e. software flow control).
+If you are programming your own stick (e.g. the CEL stick) then it should be advisable to use the hardware flow control version - many commercial sticks seem to use the lower speed and software flow control (e.g. Bitron and Nortek HUSBZB-1).

 #### Telegesis ETRX3